AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2015-08-21-Apple-Watchkit-handoff-to-ios.md

 ---
 layout: post
-title:  "Debugging Apple's WatchKit iOS handoff"
+title:  "Debugging WatchKit iOS handoff"
 date:   2015-08-21 21:11:51
 categories: Electrical-Engineering Apple iOS WatchKit Swift
 ---

-I recently built an Apple iOS [WatchKit][WatchKit] app and part of that experience was improving the user experience by leveraging Apple's [Handoff][Handoff] technology.
+I recently built an Apple iOS [WatchKit][WatchKit] app and part of that was improving the user experience by leveraging Apple's [Handoff][Handoff] technology.

-As seems to be the `pattern` lately with [Apple's][Apple] [WatchKit][WatchKit] documentation, this turned out to take a few hours than it should have.
+As seems to be the `pattern` lately with [Apple's][Apple] [WatchKit][WatchKit] documentation, this turned out to take a few hours longer than it should have.

 If you are trying to enable [Apple's][Apple] [Handoff][Handoff] and it isn't working, it's most likely because one of the three steps below wasn't completed.

 # Three simple steps to handoff
-In the end, it's actually quite simple and [Handoff][Handoff] comes down to three simple steps.
+In the end, it's actually quite simple and [Handoff][Handoff] comes down to a few small changes

-- Declaring what activities your iOS app can have "[Handed off][Handoff]" to it
+- Declaring what activities your iOS app can have "[Handed off][Handoff]"
 - Handing off from your [WatchKit][WatchKit] app to your iOS app
-- Receiving and processing the [Handed off][Handoff] from your iOS app
+- Receiving and processing the [Handed off][Handoff] in your iOS app

 Although this example is from [WatchKit][WatchKit] to iOS, you could do this from iOS to OSX.

 # Declaring activities
 Ultimately, not just "anything" can be handed off to your iOS app.
-In order to get the hand off icon to appear on the iOS app, your iOS app must declare which `activities` it it can handle.
+In order to get the hand off icon to appear on the iOS app, your iOS app must `declare` which `activities` it can handle.

 To declare activities, you add the `NSUserActivityTypes` key to your apps plist file as an array, and then give meaningful names to the activities your app can handle.

 ![NSUserActivityTypes Screenshot]({{ site.url }}/assets/images/NSUserActivityTypes-info.plist.png)

-Keep in mind, these are just symbolic names that we will reference from the [WatchKit][WatchKit] app and nothing more.
+Keep in mind, these are just symbolic names that you will reference from the [WatchKit][WatchKit] app and nothing more.
+So name them whatever makes the most sense to your app and these activities.

 # Handing off to your iOS app